Why is SQL the common language of relational databases?

 The section of the Employees table outlined in red contains the actual structures (one table with four fields) created by SQL statements.
 To specify EmpID as the primary key field for the table requires an additional statement.

-The MouseOver below illustrates the six SQL statements used to create the Employees table.
-Position your mouse over each SQL statement to see the explanations.
+The Diagram below illustrates the six SQL statements used to create the Employees table.

 The following diagram describes the fields of the table.